Tagliacollo/PFinderUCE-SWSC-EN/README.md

 3. Do this: ```python SWSCEN.py input.nex output_folder```.

-Where `input.nex` is your input file and `output_folder` is where you want to store your output.
+Where `input.nex` is the full file path to your input file and `output_folder` is the full file path to where you want to store your output.
 If you leave the final argument out, the output will be put in the same folder as the `input.nex` file.

 4. Use the .cfg file as input to PartitionFinder2 to optimise the partitioning scheme.